Sue: Bloody hell, he’s still Tom Baker.

 Me: It wasn’t that small, was it?

-The Doctor comes up with a plan to jettison a quarter of his TARDIS.
-His companions are worried about losing the console room in the process.
+The Doctor comes up with a plan to jettison a quarter of the TARDIS, although his companions are worried they’ll lose the console room in the process.

 Sue: Just use the other one, then.
-You’ve got two!
-Half of them should hide in the mahogany one, just in case.
+They’ve got two!
+Half of them should definitely hide in the mahogany one, just in case.

-Tegan prepares to play Russian roulette with the TARDIS’s architecture.
+Tegan prepares to play Russian roulette with the ship’s architecture.

-Sue: I hope they don’t get rid of the room that stores all the spare K9s.
+Sue: I hope they don’t get rid of the room with all the spare K9s.

 The Master discusses his nefarious plan with Adric.

 Sue: This makes no sense whatsoever.
-Where are they?
 How can there be two Adrics running around?
 How can he do all this stuff?

 Me: Block transfer computation.